Habeebopeyemi/requirement-analysis/README.md

 By investing time and effort in a thorough requirement analysis phase, teams are better equipped to deliver high-quality software on time and within budget.

+## 🧩 Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities aimed at understanding and defining what the system should do.
+Below are the five key activities involved:

+---

+- **📥 Requirement Gathering**
+  Collecting high-level needs, expectations, and objectives from stakeholders, users, and domain experts.
+This may involve interviews, questionnaires, observation, and reviewing existing documentation.

+- **🗣️ Requirement Elicitation**
+  Actively engaging stakeholders to uncover hidden needs, clarify assumptions, and resolve conflicts.
+Techniques may include workshops, brainstorming sessions, use case development, and prototyping.

+- **📝 Requirement Documentation**
+  Translating gathered and elicited requirements into clear, structured, and standardized documentation (e.g., Software Requirement Specification - SRS) that can be referenced by all stakeholders throughout the project.

+- **📊 Requirement Analysis and Modeling**
+  Examining the documented requirements to ensure completeness, feasibility, and consistency.
+This often includes creating models such as data flow diagrams, entity-relationship diagrams, or user stories to visualize system behavior and relationships.

+- **✅ Requirement Validation**
+  Verifying that the documented requirements accurately represent the stakeholders' needs and that they are testable and implementable.
+This typically involves reviews, walkthroughs, and approval meetings with key stakeholders.

+---

+Each of these activities plays a vital role in ensuring the software system meets user expectations and business goals, laying the groundwork for a successful development process.